 Traveling in the CLEAR

 The CLEAR program gets travelers through security checkpoints at airports and stadiums using biometrics such as eye scans and a “touchless ID” data set that ends the hassle of providing physical documents.
-American Express® Card Members who pay CLEAR’s monthly $15 fee with their Platinum Card receive $179 in statement credits annually.
+American Express® Card Members who pay CLEAR’s monthly $15 fee with their Platinum Card receive up to $189 in statement credits annually.

 Having some backup in case a trip goes awry is an important benefit of Platinum membership.
-American Express Global Assist Hotline is 24/7 to provide emergency medical or legal assistance, emergency transportation or evacuation, or a loan of funds needed to cope with a lost passport, hacked bank account or other financial issues.
+The American Express Global Assist® Hotline is 24/7 to provide emergency medical or legal assistance, emergency transportation or evacuation or a loan of funds needed to cope with a lost passport, hacked bank account or other financial issues.

 The Platinum Card also makes it easy to move its valuable points around.
 This benefit allows an American Express® Card Member to transfer points to another card affiliated with a hotel chain or an airline, and it doesn’t have to be an American Express-branded card.